arsenij-ust/GD2Viz/README.md

 ---

+Cite us:

+Ustjanzew et al. Predicting GD2 expression across cancer types by the integration of pathway topology and transcriptome data.
+2025

+---

 For more information, visit our [website](http://www.unimedizin-mainz.de/imbei) or consult the [GD2Viz Vignette](#).
 If you have any questions or need assistance, please don't hesitate to reach out to our support team.

 ---